Detroit has become a byword for extreme urban contraction.

 One of those visions is urban agriculture, where Detroit is a national leader.

-“Were I an aspiring farmer in search of fertile land to buy and plow, I would seriously consider moving to Detroit,” writes journalist Mark Dowie
+“Were I an aspiring farmer in search of fertile land to buy and plow, I would seriously consider moving to Detroit,” writes journalist Mark Dowie.
+He continues:

 There is open land, fertile soil, ample water, willing labor, and a desperate demand for decent food.
 And there is plenty of community will behind the idea of turning the capital of American industry into an agrarian paradise.
 In fact, of all the cities in the world, Detroit may be best positioned to become the world’s first one hundred percent food self-sufficient city.